starkbank/sdk-python/README.md

 ### Get transfer PDF

-A transfer PDF may also be retrieved by passing its id.
+A transfer PDF may also be retrieved by its id.
 This operation is only valid if the transfer status is "processing" or "success".

 ```python